-Invite people to access your private portal website
+Invite people to access your private Event Portal Website

-If you have selected "Restrict access to the portal to be by invitation only", only people who have been invited—and have accepted their invitation—are able to view the portal website.
+Once the above step has been completed, you can begin inviting people.
+Only people who have been invited—and have accepted their invitation—are able to view the Event Portal website.

 Invite people and manage invitations